 Time: 10:00 AM to 9:00 PM

-- Safari World and Marine Park is divided into two parts.
+- Safari World and Marine Park are divided into two parts.
 Safari Park is an open zoo and leisure park.
 It has an ultimate African wilderness theme and is the home for a large number of different animals from all over the world.
-The must dos and watch here are Jungle Cruise, CDV War, Eggs World, Bollywood Cowboy Stunt Show and Orangutan Boxing Show.
+The must-dos and watch here are Jungle Cruise, CDV War, Eggs World, Bollywood Cowboy Stunt Show, and Orangutan Boxing Show.
 Marine Park is a house of variety of marine animals.
 Dolphins, birds and other train animals put up a wonderful show from which I bet you can’t take your eyes off.
-If you are travelling with kids don’t even think of skipping this place.
+If you are traveling with kids don’t even think of skipping this place.

 Entry Fee: Adults 750 Baht; Children 450 Baht

 Time: 9:00 AM TO 5:00 PM

 - Dream World is an American- style theme and amusement park.
 A perfect place for children and youngsters where they get into the different ride and meet their favorite cartoon characters.
 The favorite rides among the children are the Super Splash and White Water Rapids.
 Also one can enjoy in Snow Town for an amazing snow experience.

 Entry Fee: Adult 850 Baht; Children 750 Baht